 Manchester's water is routinely monitored for microorganisms, organic chemicals, inorganic chemicals and pesticides.
 The following tables contain important information about your water quality.
-The tables represent data from 2017 and only include substances that were found in the water.
+The tables represent data from 2019 and only include substances that were found in the water.
 Not all substances are tested for every year.
 The results of these tests are reported to the State of Connecticut Department of Health.
-In 2017 the Water Department performed approximately 27,500 analyses on over 4,850 water samples and was in compliance with all state and federal drinking water standards.
-The tables are color-coded to correspond to the areas shown on the maps.
+In 2019 the Water Department performed over 27,000 analyses on approximately 4,500 water samples and was in compliance with all state and federal drinking water standards.
+The tables correspond to the areas shown on the maps.
 To read the tables, find your location on the map to determine your water source, then refer to the appropriate column in the table to find the water quality results for your area.

-Potential Sources of Contaminants Contaminant How it gets in the water Asbestos Decay of asbestos cement water mains Barium Erosion of natural deposits Chloride Natural deposits, runoff from road salting Fluoride Water additive which reduces tooth decay and promotes strong teeth Nitrate as N Erosion of natural deposits; runoff from fertilizer use or septic systems Sodium Runoff from road salting, natural deposits Tetrachloroethylene Discharge from factories and dry cleaners.
-1,1,1-Trichloroethane Discharge from metal degreasing sites Trichloroethylene Discharge from metal degreasing sites 1,1-Dichloroethylene Discharge from industrial chemical factories Total Organic Carbon Naturally present in the environment Turbidity Soil runoff
+Potential Sources of Contaminants Contaminant How it gets in the water Asbestos Decay of asbestos cement water mains Barium Erosion of natural deposits Chloride Natural deposits, runoff from road salting Ethyl Benzene Discharge from petroleum refineries Fluoride Water additive which reduces tooth decay and promotes strong teeth Nitrate as N Erosion of natural deposits; runoff from fertilizer use or septic systems Sodium Runoff from road salting, natural deposits Tetrachloroethylene Discharge from factories and dry cleaners 1,1,1-Trichloroethane Discharge from metal degreasing sites Trichloroethylene Discharge from metal degreasing sites 1,1-Dichloroethylene Discharge from industrial chemical factories Total Organic Carbon Naturally present in the environment Turbidity Soil runoff Xylene Discharge from chemical and petroleum factories